Writers Special Interest Group

 ___ church records, Sunday school certificates of attendance

-___ postcards from ancestors’ vacation trips, greeting, Christmas and Valentine cards sent/received by my ancestors
+___ postcards from ancestors’ vacation trips, greeting, Christmas and Valentine's cards sent/received

 ___ past Family Reunion items, information, photos